 Editor’s note: This is part of an occasional story series about “A Day in the Life” of city and county professionals.

-Written by John Collins, special to the Express.
+Written and photographed by John Collins, special to the Express.